onevcat/UniWebView-Docs/docs/release-note/README.md

 # Release Note

+### 3.13.1 (17 Aug, 2019)

+#### Fix

+* Enabled app cache support for web view on Android.

 ### 3.13.0 (11 Jun, 2019)

 ::: warning
 From 3.13.0, UniWebView supports from Unity 2017.3.
 This would help to reduce some legacy code and achieve more stable behaviors.
-If you need to continue use UniWebView 3 on Unity 5.6, Unity 2017.1 or Unity 2017.2, please keep to use UniWebView 3.12.1 or below.
+If you need to continue use UniWebView 3 on Unity 5.6, Unity 2017.1 or Unity 2017.2, please keep to use UniWebView 3.12.1 or earlier.
 :::

 #### Add